loTus-Ez-Tools/EZ-farm_Selfbot/README.md

 Ez Farm v1.1

-This is a selfbot that I developed quickly, it is useful for auto farming discord game bots
+This is a python selfbot that I developed quickly, it is useful for auto farming discord game bots

 <a href="https://freeimage.host/i/2WIHen"><img src="https://iili.io/2WIHen.md.png" alt="2WIHen.md.png" border="0"></a>